arviz-devs/arviz/doc/source/user_guide/label_guide.rst

      ...: az.summary(schools)

 ArviZ supports label based indexing powered by xarray.
-Through label based indexing you can use labels to plot a subset of selected variables.
+Through label based indexing, you can use labels to plot a subset of selected variables.

 Example: Label based indexing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~